ddalton/xor/README.md

    The advantage of #1 is that it reduces the number of round trips The advantage of #2 is that it can more effectively use the SQL cache.

-2) Querying -
-   Support querying using OQL
-   Create JDBCProvider to convert OQL to SQL queries

-3) A special _PARENT_ property/relationship is created for foreign keys between the primary keys of 2 tables
+2) A special _PARENT_ property/relationship is created for foreign keys between the primary keys of 2 tables

 0. Type narrowing of a property
    NarrowHandler(options)